-The Truth Tables below provides a general reference of available commands.
-For a more detailed description of commands and operations, refer to 256Mb and 512Mb DDR SDRAM component data sheets.
+Table 6 and Table 7 provide a general reference of available commands.
+For a more detailed description of commands and operations, refer to a DRAM manufacturer's 256Mb and 512Mb DDR SDRAM component data sheet.

 Table 6: Commands Truth Table